Makeover Pick-Me-Up Cream Cheese Brownies Recipe

 - 1. In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs and egg whites, one at a time, beating well after each addition.
 Beat in melted chocolate and extract.
 Combine the flour, baking powder and salt; add to the creamed mixture.
 Fold in baking chips; set aside.

 - 2. In a small bowl, dissolve espresso powder in water; cool to room temperature.
 In a large bowl, beat cream cheese and sugar until smooth.
 Beat in the flour, extract and espresso mixture.
 Add egg; beat on low speed just until combined.
 Fold in baking chips.

-- 3. Spread half of chocolate mixture into a 13-in. x 9-in. baking pan coated with cooking spray; top with cream cheese mixture.
+- 3. Spread half of chocolate mixture into a 13x9-in. baking pan coated with cooking spray; top with cream cheese mixture.
 Spoon remaining chocolate batter over top; cut through batter with a knife to swirl.

-- 4. Bake at 325° for 35-40 minutes or until a toothpick inserted near the center comes out with moist crumbs.
+- 4. Bake at 325° for 35-40 minutes or until a toothpick inserted in the center comes out with moist crumbs.
 Cool completely on a wire rack.
 Cut into bars.
 Yield: 2-1/2 dozen.

 1 piece: 159 calories, 8g fat (4g saturated fat), 27mg cholesterol, 101mg sodium, 22g carbohydrate (16g sugars, 1g fiber), 3g protein.
 Diabetic Exchanges: 1-1/2 fat, 1 starch.